mdditt2000/kubernetes-1-18/cis 1.14/QuickStartGuideCluster.md

 ##### Initial Setup for BIGIP

-BIGIP is connecting to the K8S cluster using cluster mode and therefore BIGIP needs to be part of Container Network Infrastructure (CNI).
+BIGIP is connecting to the K8S cluster using cluster mode and therefore BIGIP needs to be part of container network infrastructure (CNI).
 Choices are BGP or VXLAN.
 This quick start guide is created using VXLAN (Flannel).
 BIGIP tmsh commands below creates the partition and VXLAN tunnel.
 CIS needs a partition on BIGIP for FDB entries and ARP requests

 ```
 tmsh create auth partition k8s